 In each line in the Routing a Match criteria can be set, following the order the Match lines will be used.
 When there is a match, the address will be forwarded to either the Skill or the Parent Question.
 When forwarded to a Skill the caller will directly enter the queue.
 When forward is to a Parent Question, the customer will enter the IVR at that point.
 Since the Skill can be a forward skill too, Anywhere365 is able to redirect a call from a specific number directly to another outbound number like mobile, SIP or PSTN.

-A Side instep makes it possible to skip IVR-steps and fulfill customer needs even faster.
+A Side instep to Queue makes it possible to skip IVR-steps and fulfill customer needs even faster.
 Besides that it is possible to define contacts that will skip the entire IVR (and its associated queue) and will be redirected to the first available call agent.

 In case the UCC is closed or the queue is too long to serve new customers, it is possible for them to leave a voice mail and send these voice mails to SharePoint automatically.
-This makes it possible to playback voice mails and serve customers in a later stage.
+This makes it possible to playback voice mails and serve customers at a later stage.

 Integrate Azure Services with Anywhere365 to enable features as Realtime Translation, Mood Recognition, Live Transcription and much more.